-September brings cooler temperatures, back to school routines, and the official opening of RV Show Season at the Hershey RV Show in Pennsylvania.
+September brings cooler temperatures, back to school routines, and the official start of RV show shopping season which kicks off with the Hershey RV Show in Pennsylvania every year.
 RV shows can bring amazing educational experiences and fantastic buying deals for consumers, but they can also leave some folks feeling overwhelmed and exhausted.

-So we decided to compile all our RV Show Shopping tips in one single episode to help you make the most of your RV show visit this year.
+We’ve compiled all our RV Show Shopping tips into one single episode to help you make the most of your RV show visits this year.
 Listen to hear our advice that will be applicable no matter where you are on your shopping journey.

 RV Show Shopping: General RV Show Tips